teocode18/ktor-webApp/README.md

 - Support typical library workflows for customers and staff

 This project focuses on applying database design principles, system modelling, and user-centred design.

+Build and run the server with

+    ./amper run